gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk2_mk2s/manual/assembly_instructions/step03.md

 #### Assembly

 1. Screw 4x feet with 4x M5x12 and 4x tee nuts as seen on figure 3.1
-1. Add 3x tee nuts for y_motor_mount as seen on figure 3.2
+1. Add 3x tee nuts for y_motor_mount and psu_lower_mount as seen on figure 3.2
 1. Add 2x tee nuts for y_idler as seen on figure 3.3

 ![](img/fig3.1.jpg)\